 Combine protein powder, PB2, pumpkin, egg whites, honey, and cocoa powder in a mixing bowl.
 Divide batter into 4 microwave-safe ramekins.
 Sprinkle with mini chocolate chips and then add one teaspoon of peanut butter to the middle of each one.

-Tip: Store batter in fridge and wait to cook it until you’re ready to eat.
+Tip: Store batter in the fridge and wait to cook it until you’re ready to eat.

 P.S.
 If you’re a peanut butter lover, be sure to check out this blog post!